jlquinn/xbows-driver/doc/config.md

   - id: 1
     mode: once/release/loop    # default to once
 	steps:
-	  - down: Control_L
+	  - Control_L down
-	  - delay: 10
+	  - 10 ms
-	  - down: X
+	  - X down
-	  - delay: 5
+	  - 5 ms
-	  - up: X
+	  - X up
-	  - delay: 6
+	  - 6 ms
-	  - up: Control_L
+	  - Control_L up

   - id: 2		# sequence of steps for the macro
-	steps: [ down: K, delay: 5, up: K, delay: 6 ]
+	steps: [ K down, 5 ms, K up, 6 ms ]
 ```

-A key up or down event is down or up followed by keyname.
+A key up or down event is the keyname followed by 'down' or 'up'.
 A delay is an
-integer in milliseconds.
+integer in milliseconds followed by 'ms'.

 ## Defining layers